expressjs/expressjs.com/_includes/readmes/morgan.md

 #### single file

-Simple app that will log all requests in the Apache combined format to the file `access.log`.
+Sample app that will log all requests in the Apache combined format to the file `access.log`.

 ```js